cornell-dti/trends-in-web-dev-website/docs/introduction.md

 This course will be covering both client-facing and server-side technologies.
 CS 1110 or equivalent programming experience is a pre-requisite.

 Please complete the pre-assessment [here](/preassessment.zip).
 It should take less than an hour!
 This is not meant as a test, but rather a way of ensuring that you are familiar with the foundational material in the course.
-Upload your submissions as a zip to your application at https://bit.ly/web-dev-fa20. **This preassessment is mandatory, those who do not submit it will not be admitted in the course.**
+Upload your submissions as a zip to your application at https://bit.ly/web-dev-fa20. **This preassessment is mandatory; those who do not submit it will not be admitted in the course.**

 ## When is it?